 4. You’ll still have to make monthly payments

 Keep in mind that a debt management plan only helps you negotiate discounted interest rates.
-The monthly payments you make to your debt management plan go toward paying your debt.
+The monthly payments you make go toward paying your debt.
 That means you are still obligated to pay the debt you owe.
 Although your debt is managed by a credit counselling agency, you will still be on the hook for your debt.
 Your credit counselor will make timely payments every month on your behalf.
-A debt management plan simplifies your monthly payments by rolling your different outstanding debts into one manageable monthly payment.
+A plan simplifies your monthly payments by rolling your different outstanding debts into one manageable monthly payment.

 5. It takes several years to complete